-A special print that maps out Bowie and Iggy's most creative period in Berlin and a journey through four of the most influential albums of all time.
+A unique print that maps out Bowie and Iggy's most creative period in Berlin and provides with all the information about four of the most influential albums of all time.

 In 1976 David Bowie and Iggy Pop moved to Berlin to reinvent themselves and release four of the most influential records in the history of pop music: Iggy Pop's 'The Idiot' / 'Lust for Life' (co-written by Bowie), and Bowie's own 'Low' / '"Heroes"', all released in 1977.